-Thai Massage college and university courses?
-Yeah, well, in Thailand, Traditional Thai Medicine is taken seriously.
-Quite a number of universities and colleges in Thailand offer Alternative and Traditional Medicine undergraduate and graduate programs, and there are various national associations and organizations that occupy themselves with Thai Medicine education and practice.
+In Thailand, Traditional Thai Medicine is taken seriously.
+Quite a number of universities and colleges in the country offer Alternative and Traditional Medicine undergraduate and graduate programs, and there are various national associations and organizations that occupy themselves with Thai Medicine education and practice.

-The Thai Massage programs for instance vary from 372 hours to 800 hours or 1300 hours programs, with certain (therapeutic) specializations.
+For instance, the Thai Massage programs vary from 372 hours to 800 hours or 1300 hours programs, with certain (therapeutic) specializations.
 Apart from the undergraduate Bachelor studies, some universities also offer graduate Master, post-graduate and research opportunities.

 You’ll find Traditional Thai Medicine programs being part of different faculties, depending on how a college or university is organized.
 Studies can be found at a Faculty of Medicine, Faculty of Public Health, Faculty of Nursing, at an Academic Hospital attached to a university, or even at a Faculty of Science and Technology.